shannonMG/Challenge_12/README.md

 # Portfolio App

 This is my personal portfolio, showcasing web development projects I've worked on.
-It features an interactive, skateboarding or 90s retro-themed user interface, with media queries implemented for responsiveness across various devices.
+It features an interactive user interface, with media queries implemented for responsiveness across various devices.

 ## Features